 - 1/4 cup of olive oil

 - 1/4 cup of chopped onion for a few minutes

 - Reduce 1/2 cup of balsamic vinegar to about half as much in a saucepan.

 - Finally, to assemble the salad, chop the beets, toss in the greens, garlic and onion, and add 2/3 cup of goat cheese and zest from one lemon.

 Watch a video about growing beets in Alaska here.
 UAF Cooperative Extension Service has information on growing and cooking beets.
-For more help choosing which beet varieties to grow in Alaska, see what Extension recommends for your region (Interior, Southeast, or Southcentral) and which varieties performed best in trials.
+For more help choosing which beet varieties to grow in Alaska, see what Extension recommends for your region (Interior or Southcentral) and which varieties performed best in trials.